EigenFlowIO/MandelViewer/README.md

 ## License

-This project is open-source and available for educational and personal use.
+This project is open-source and available under a GNU license: all reproductions, modifications, and extensions must also be freely available under the GNU license.